OnePetDev/one-pet-data/docs/billing-model-checkout.md

 Here are the examples of custom checkouts for different billing models.

-These are lvie checkouts - you can buy using a credit card.
+These are live checkouts - you can buy using a credit card.

 ## Bundles